Glynis Johns: Early life and education

-Johns was born into a theatrical family.
-Her mother was Australian-born concert pianist Alyce Steele (born Alice Maude Steele-Wareham) who had studied in London and Vienna.
-Originally of English descent, her family found fame as performing actors, singers and musicians, touring Australia, New Zealand and South Africa with their musical programmes; her mother, Elizabeth Steele-Wareham (née Payne), was one of the first accomplished women violinists of her time.
-Johns' father was Welsh actor Mervyn Johns, who became a star of British films during the Second World War and worked regularly at Ealing Studios.
-Mervyn's roots were in West Wales; he was the brother of Oxford academic Howard Johns, who became the rector of Pusey and Weston-on-the-Green, and an uncle of British judge John Geoffrey Jones.
-Alyce and Mervyn met while studying in London, he at the Royal Academy of Dramatic Art and she at the Royal Academy of Music.
-They married on 17 November 1922 in St Giles, London, and began touring with her family's theatre company.
-While touring South Africa on 23 October 1923, their only child Glynis Margaret Payne Johns was born, named for her paternal grandmother, Margaret Anne John (née Samuel), and her maternal grandmother, Elizabeth Steele-Wareham (née Payne).
-She later became the fourth generation in their family to act on stage.
+Glynis Margaret Payne Johns was born on 5 October 1923 while her parents were touring Pretoria, capital of the then Union of South Africa (a dominion of the British Empire and later the British Commonwealth of Nations).
+Her mother was Alyce Steele-Wareham, an Australian-born concert pianist of English descent who had studied in London and Vienna.
+Her father was Welsh actor Mervyn Johns, who became a star of British films during the Second World War, after which he worked regularly as a character actor at Ealing Studios.
+Through him, Johns was a cousin of British judge John Geoffrey Jones.
+She was given the middle names Margaret and Payne after her two grandmothers, her paternal grandmother Margaret Anne Samuel and her maternal grandmother Elizabeth Steele-Payne, the latter's family having formed the musical ensemble The Steele-Payne Bellringers in which she performed as one of the first women virtuoso violinists.

-The family returned to Britain, where Mervyn Johns continued to train with the Royal Academy of Dramatic Art and began his career in repertory theatre in 1926.
-At the age of 5, Glynis Johns joined the London Ballet School; by 6, she was hailed in Britain as a dancing wonder; by 10, she was working as a Ballet instructor; and by 11, she had earned a degree to teach.
-Hoping to study with the Sadler's Wells Ballet at age 12, she was enrolled instead at Clifton High School in Bristol, balancing academia with the two hours a week she spent at the Cone School of Dancing (which later merged with the Ripman School to form Tring Park School for the Performing Arts).
-As a dance student, Johns amassed some 25 gold medals.
-Aside from her Clifton education, she also attended South Hampstead High School in London, where she was two years above Dame Angela Lansbury, later an actress who became another of the last surviving stars from the Golden Age of Hollywood, predeceasing Johns in 2022.
+Johns' parents met while both were studying in London, he at the Royal Academy of Dramatic Art and she at the Royal Academy of Music.
+They married on 17 November 1922 in St Giles, London, after which they left to tour the British dominions with her family's theatre company.
+The family returned to England just a few months after she was born.
+Age five, she joined the London Ballet School; by six, she was hailed in Britain as a dancing wonder; by ten, she was working as a Ballet instructor; and by eleven, she had earned a degree to teach dance.
+Hoping to study with the Sadler's Wells Ballet at age twelve, she was enrolled instead at Clifton High School in Bristol, balancing academia with the two hours a day she spent at the Cone School of Dancing (which later merged with the Ripman School to form Tring Park School for the Performing Arts).
+As a dance student, Johns amassed some twenty-five gold medals.
+Aside from her Clifton education, she also attended South Hampstead High School in London, where she was a contemporary of Angela Lansbury.

-Johns was a star on stage while still in formal education, beginning as a young adolescent, though her film and television stardom was yet to come.

 Career

-1920s
+1923–1939: Career beginnings

-In October 1923, Johns made her theatrical debut at just three-weeks old, carried on stage by her grandmother, Elizabeth Steele-Wareham (née Payne), a violinist-impresario who had inherited the production's company from her father.
+Johns made her theatrical debut in October 1923 at just three weeks old when she was carried onto the London stage by her grandmother Elizabeth Steele-Payne, a violinist-impresario who had inherited the production's company from her father.
+She thus became the fourth generation in her mother's family to appear on stage.